Post Date: January 30, 2014

 FAMM President Julie Stewart issued this statement in response to Cole’s announcement:

 “This speech is evidence of just how derelict the clemency process has become in America.
 Once upon a time, Presidents granted hundreds of commutations, but today they’re about as common as winning the lottery.
 It’s encouraging to see the President wiping the dust off of this tool and targeting the most unjust of our many unjust sentencing laws: life without parole for a drug offense.
 There are plenty of nonviolent, rehabilitated people who don’t deserve to die in prison.
 But we need more than commutations.
 Congress and this administration should end mandatory life without parole sentences for nonviolent drug crimes.”

-Examples of nonviolent federal drug offenders serving lengthy sentences and seeking commutations include Sherman Chester (life without parole), Weldon Angelos (55 years), and Barbara Scrivner (30 years).
+Examples of nonviolent federal drug offenders serving lengthy sentences and seeking commutations include Sherman Chester (life without parole), Weldon Angelos (55 years), and Barbra Scrivner (30 years).

 Cole’s announcement comes hot on the heels of today’s U.S. Senate Judiciary Committee vote, 13-5, to advance S. 1410, the Smarter Sentencing Act, a bipartisan bill sponsored by Senators Mike Lee (R-UT) and Richard Durbin (D-IL).
 In the U.S. House of Representatives, a similar bill has been introduced by Representatives Bobby Scott (D-VA) and Raul Labrador (R-ID).
 Both bills would apply fairer crack sentencing laws adopted unanimously by Congress in 2010 to more than 8,800 federal prisoners who did not benefit from that legislation.
 However, neither bill would remove mandatory life without parole sentences for nonviolent drug offenders.